luisondevelopment0/tui-challenge/README.md

 - Add authorization, because right now the api is open to the public;
 - On the Get offers (3) endpoint, refactor the weather code.
 Only request weather api if it's necessary (when forecast dates match offer date);
 - On the Booking (4) endpoint, should validate if desired offer still available;
+- On the Booking (4) endpoint, should request offer from amadeus api and save it to database, so the data is acessible without sending a request to them;
 - Add postman or another tool;
 - Env files for different environments;
 - Code refactor using DRY;
 - When requesting amadeus api, the auth token must be cached, so it wont get requested without really needing;
+- Add unit and integration tests for the api;

 --